Eligible Parties

 Paper Filing (by Mail or In Person)

-The international application may be filed in paper form (R89bis.1.a PCT and R2(1) EPC).
+The international application may be filed on paper (R89bis.1.a PCT and R2(1) EPC).

 Filing by fax

-However, it is still necessary to send one copy (A151 EPC together with R157(2) EPC) of the paper copy of the PCT application documents as well as the request.
+However, it is still necessary to submit one copy (A151 EPC together with R157(2) EPC) of the paper copy of the PCT application documents as well as the request.

-On the fax, it must be indicated that the application documents have been sent separately on paper (“Decision of the President of the European Patent Office, dated 20 February 2019, on the filing of patent applications and other documents by telefax”, OJ 2019, A18).
+On the fax, it must be indicated that the application documents have been submitted separately on paper (“Decision of the President of the European Patent Office, dated 20 February 2019, concerning the filing of patent applications and other documents by telefax”, OJ 2019, A18).

 If no paper documents are received, the EPO invites the applicant to submit these documents within a period of 2 months.

-If the applicant does not respond to this invitation, the fax is deemed not to have been received, meaning that the application is deemed to be withdrawn (R92.4.g.i PCT).
+If the applicant does not comply with this invitation, the fax is deemed not to have been received, meaning that the application is deemed to be withdrawn (R92.4.g.i PCT).

 Electronic filing